nithinsudhir/friendly-robot/README.md

 #### Data
 - `data/deposits.csv` - stores information for all blood deposits the system is responsible for
 - `data/donors.csv` - stores information for all blood donors the system is responsible for
+- `data/hospitals.csv` - stores information for all hospitals the system is responsible for
 - `data/requests.csv` - stores information for all blood requests the system is responsible for

 #### Modules